 AFP contact sampling Also known as Direct contact sampling and close contact sampling The collection and testing of one (1) stool specimen from three (3) individuals in contact with an acute flaccid paralysis (AFP) case.
 Children in frequent contact with an AFP case (e.g., touching, sharing toys, and sharing food) should be identified for specimen collection.
-Surveillance guidelines recommend: Definition Children, preferably &lt;5 years of age.
+Surveillance guidance recommend: Children, preferably <5 years of age.
 In contact with AFP case within a week prior to and/or two weeks after paralysis onset.
-Examples include siblings and other children living in the same household and/or neighbouring children who played with the AFP case during the period of interest.
+Examples include siblings and other children living in the same household and/or Definition neighbouring children who played with the AFP case during the period of interest.
 Stool specimens from AFP case contacts may be collected up to 60 days after paralysis onset, as poliovirus may be excreted up to two (2) months or longer.
 Stool specimens are typically collected from the community of residence of the AFP case.
 However, if the AFP case stayed in other communities one week prior to and/or two weeks after paralysis onset, then collection of specimens from contacts of the AFP case at these locations may also be warranted.
-Purpose and rationale AFP contact sampling is used to provide laboratory evidence of poliovirus in an AFP case.
-Individuals in contact with AFP cases have a higher likelihood of asymptomatic infection and virus excretion than people who have not had contact.
-The collection of stool specimens from contacts of AFP cases provides an additional approach to determine if poliovirus is the cause of paralysis in an AFP case.
+AFP contact sampling is used to provide laboratory evidence of poliovirus in an AFP case.
+Individuals in contact with AFP cases have a higher likelihood of asymptomatic infection and Purpose and virus excretion than people who have not had contact.
+The collection of stool specimens from rationale contacts of AFP cases provides an additional approach to determine if poliovirus is the cause of paralysis in an AFP case.
 Positive laboratory results of contact specimens are used to confirm poliovirus infection in an AFP case who is not otherwise laboratory-confirmed.
 AFP contact sampling should be performed as part of regular AFP surveillance activities.
 Expanded use of AFP contact sampling may also be done as part of outbreak response activities.
-Indications Regular AFP surveillance activities: Recommendations per the Global Polio Surveillance Action Plan 2022-2024 for AFP contact sampling.
+Regular AFP surveillance activities: Recommendations per the Global Polio Surveillance Action Plan 2022-2024 for AFP contact sampling.
 All AFP cases with inadequate stool specimens.
-Examples of inadequate stool specimens are: (a) 0 or 1 stool specimen collected; (b) at least one stool specimen collected &gt; 14 days after paralysis onset; (c) two stools collected &lt;24 hours apart; and (d) poor stool condition (e.g., specimen was hot upon arrival at laboratory).
-After close coordination with national surveillance and laboratory colleagues, consider all AFP cases who reside in security-compromised or hard-to-reach areas to take advantage of the limited opportunity to reach these individuals and communities.
+Examples of inadequate stool specimens are: (a) 0 or 1 stool specimen collected; (b) at least one stool specimen collected > 14 days after paralysis onset; (c) two stools collected <24 hours apart; and (d) poor stool condition (e.g., specimen was hot upon arrival at laboratory).
+After close coordination with national surveillance and laboratory colleagues, consider all AFP cases who reside in security-compromised or hard-to-reach areas to take Indications advantage of the limited opportunity to reach these individuals and communities.
 Outbreak response activities: Expansion of AFP contact sampling to enhance AFP surveillance may be warranted under specific circumstances.
 Expansion should occur in close coordination and collaboration between the national surveillance and laboratory colleagues.
 All AFP cases in an outbreak-affected country, to improve detection of all viruses All AFP cases detected outside the subnational outbreak zone, to increase the probability of detecting virus movement beyond the designated outbreak zone IMPORTANT: Results from AFP contact sampling cannot be used to confirm community-wide transmission of poliovirus.
-Because laboratory results cannot be used to guide surveillance or outbreak response activities, collection of stool specimens is no recommended from contacts of individuals with following classifications: (1) WPV, aVDPV, cVDPV, unclassified VDPV, SL2 positive; (2) poliovirus positive contacts of AFP cases; and/or (3) poliovirus positive healthy children.
+Because laboratory results cannot be used to guide surveillance or outbreak response activities, collection of stool specimens is not recommended from contacts of individuals with following classifications: (1)